naidneelttil/naidneelttil.github.io/_posts/2020-04-04-VirSecCTF.markdown

 I didn’t find it with grep, but yeah, I’d imagine that would be smoother.

+---

 I also got **Linux Kiosk** but couldent submit the flag because time had run out (I AM LIVID) When man command is done it uses less pager to display the documentation.
 Well you can use it to your advangate and run unix commands in less.
-All you must do is
+All you must do is enter this before your commands

-> : ! <commands>
+> : !

 A few rounds of this and I found out the flag.
 With